Academic Catalog

 ENG-215 Literary Analysis (4 Credits)

-An introduction to the major in English, the course concentrates on refining critical reading abilities through intensive writing.
-Students will learn to ask questions about literary texts- their authorship, historical contexts, genres, construction, and the reasons for their complexity.
-All English majors must take ENG 215 before completing 9 credits in English.
+An introduction to the English major, the course concentrates on refining critical reading abilities through intensive writing.
+Students will learn to ask questions about literary texts-their authorship, historical contexts, genres, construction, and the reasons for their complexity.
+All English majors must take ENG-215 before completing 9 credits in English.

 Prerequisite(s): ITW-101 or IHENG-195